 Bandsmen provided sought-after professional musical entertainment across Britain, Ireland and the empire, enlivening dinner parties, church services, electoral hustings and victory celebrations.
 Through pervasive performances in the civilian sphere, military musicians encouraged and amplified expressions of wartime patriotism, contributing to the process of forging the British nation articulated by Linda Colley.
 By incessantly broadcasting sonic shibboleths of loyalism, regimental bands reinforced state authority while helping domestic and colonial populations envision their place within a wider imperial community.

 The wars of 1793 to 1815 marked a significant moment in British musical history, as the growth of the regular army and proliferation of auxiliary units resulted in unprecedented investment in martial ensembles.
-The blossoming of the military musical project as a corollary of mass mobilization stimulated and democratized the music industry, popularizing instrumental entertainment through regular public performances and training a new generation of professional musicians from plebeian backgrounds.
+The blossoming of the military musical project as a corollary of mass mobilization stimulated and democratized musical culture, popularizing instrumental entertainment through regular public performances and training a new generation of professional musicians from plebeian backgrounds.
 Many military bandsmen pursued musical careers after discharge, passing on their skills to civilians, instructing working-class wind ensembles and further accelerating the development of provincial and colonial music industries.
 Martial music and drill, embedded in popular culture after a quarter-century of near-continuous war, were also widely adopted by post-war political demonstrators campaigning for parliamentary reform and Catholic emancipation or repeal of the Irish Act of Union.

 Ultimately, military music must be viewed as a vehicle of both indoctrination and empowerment.
-Martial ensembles not only fomented wartime patriotism, buttressing the British state during a revolutionary age, but also played a role (to borrow a paradigm) in the making of the English working class both as a political force and a cultural community.
+Martial ensembles not only fomented wartime patriotism, buttressing national security during a revolutionary age, but also gifted post-war radicals, reformers, and reactionaries with powerful organisational tools for challenging and discomfiting the British state.

 E. O'Keeffe (ed), Narrative of the Eventful Life of Thomas Jackson: Militiaman and Coldstream Sergeant, 1803-1815 (Helion, 2018).